USCGVet/MCP-PROXY/SETUP.md

 **The Simple Version:**

-1. Start Chrome: `chrome.exe --remote-debugging-port=9222 --user-data-dir="$env:TEMP\chrome-profile-mcp"`
+1. Start Chrome: Right-click `start-chrome.ps1` → "Run with PowerShell"
-2. Start Proxy: `npm start` in the MCP-Proxy directory
+2. Start Proxy: Right-click `start.bat` or run `npm start`
 3. Use from WSL: `claude` then ask it to control Chrome

 That's it!
 No port forwarding, no special flags, just the proxy doing its job.